bhaggerty/JD/README.md

+Training flavored job spec

+#Senior Technical Trainor#

+CoreOS is looking for senior technical trainers to help educate customers and the market on the uses of CoreOS, Kubernetes, Tectonic and related technologies.
+You’ll deliver private and public practical, hands-on workshops.
+You’ll help people get ready to get the most out of tools designed to solve some of the hardest problems in Linux and distributed systems.
+You’ll also work directly with our product and engineering teams, driving real world feedback into the product roadmap and influencing the direction of CoreOS and our industry.

+At CoreOS we develop cutting edge infrastructure products centered around distributed systems to build "Google-like Infrastructure for Everyone Else" (GIFEE).
+On this journey we have introduced popular and widely deployed products and open source projects like CoreOS Linux, etcd, Quay.io, Tectonic, rkt and many more.

+*Responsibilities*

+- Delivering training that delights our customers, focused on CoreOS Linux, Kubernetes, and/or Tectonic
+- Comfortable delivering training via a variety instructional methods and media that are appropriate to the target audience - Answering technical questions of training attendees
+- Continually evaluate emerging technologies to stay ahead of our customers
+- Work with product teams to bring customer feedback into the product development process
+- Participate in initiatives to improve and evolve training
+- Ability to travel to deliver training North America as needed
+- We’re looking for someone who will embrace such a role in a particularly fast-paced environment.

+*Relevant skills/experience*
+- Prior infrastructure training experience
+- Deploy and manage backend web applications
+- Debug and operate a cluster of Linux systems
+- Operate and build Linux application containers e.g. rkt, docker
+- Configure and monitor distributed systems e.g. monitoring, logging
+- Cloud provider experience e.g. AWS, GCE, etc.
+- Write Go, YAML, JSON, and bash
+- Prior consulting, solution architecture, or sales engineering experience a plus

 #Professional Services Engineer#

 CoreOS is looking for professional service engineers to work directly with our customers to help ensure they get maximum value from from containers and modern infrastructure tools.
 You’ll work with our customers in their environments, working with a broad range of products and tools to create real solutions to some of the hardest problems in Linux and distributed systems.
 You’ll also work directly with our product and engineering teams, driving real world feedback into the product roadmap and influencing the direction of CoreOS and our industry.